The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 However, you could also focus on adding validation to our *existing* features as well.
 It's up to you!
 But whatever you choose, move step by step.

 ## File Structure
-By now, you have quite a few functions in your `index.js` It may be worth it to think about splitting up your files.
+By now, you have quite a few functions in your `index.js`.
+It may be worth it to think about splitting up your files.
 In general, your projects *main* `index.js` doesn't export things.
 It just imports things and runs your app.
 So you could break out all your little helper functions into a `utils.js` (short for "utilities"), or perhaps knock out all the handlers into a `handlers.js`.
 Maybe each handler gets its own file, and then you import with a barrel file?

-However you choose to organize your project, make sure you can back up your decision with a strong opinion.
+However you choose to organize your project, make sure you can back up your decision with a good reason.
 Don't do things unless you understand why.

 # Next steps: Looping
-And that's all for this project.
+And that's all for this project!
 But you may be wondering: "How would I make this all keep going?"
 It's kind of a bummer we essentially only get one round, and then we exit.
 Well, the answer is **looping!** And we'll learn about it next week.
 But if you're truly ready to go, why don't you learn about `while` loops.
-They are perfect for programs like this. they can run *until* you tell them to stop.
+They are perfect for programs like this.
+They run *until* you tell them to stop.